 Clients don’t participate in recreational therapy a clinical setting with a counselor.
 Instead, they head to a new, fun environment and achieve recovery goals differently.
 Recreational activities can include ordinary activities like biking and swimming, but they can also be more adventurous and include rock climbing or canoeing.

 When individuals want to overcome addiction, many effective treatment methods can still feel like a chore.
-Recreation therapy is the opposite.
+Recreation therapy is the exact opposite.
 It’s enjoyable, pushes physical limits and feels like an escape from the daily routine of treatment and therapy.
 Nonetheless, it still helps patients accomplish a number of their health and sobriety goals.

 Recreation is a Form of Stress Relief